 PANAMA CITY BEACH, Fla.
-(AP) - Leaders of Florida's 23 Gulf Coast counties say they want to stick together and fight for their share of a potential $5 billion to $20 billion windfall from fines levied against BP and other companies involved in the massive 2010 oil spill.
+(AP) - Leaders of Florida's 23 Gulf Coast counties said Thursday they want to stick together and fight for their share of a potential $5 billion to $20 billion windfall from fines levied against BP and other companies involved in the massive 2010 oil spill.

 The group held a preliminary meeting about the plan on Thursday.

 "We have no idea how soon the federal dollars will flow.
 They could reach a settlement in two weeks or it could take three years," Chris Holley, executive director of the association, told the group.

 But Holley said it is crucial for counties to come up with their own formula to distribute the money and their own plans to spend it.

 "If the counties don't step up, someone else will take the money," he said.

 Alabama, Florida, Louisiana, Mississippi and Texas will share the fine money, with the largest portion of the money going to Louisiana, which had the greatest impact from the spill.
 Under a proposed distribution system discussed at Thursday's meeting, individual Florida Counties could see anywhere from $2.4 million to $226 million depending on the size of the fine and the extent the county was impacted by the spill.